UWEnrollmentManagement/Secure-Upload/README.md

 1. Your web server is running Apache, \*nix, and of course PHP.
 2. Your file server may be either \*nix or Windows.
 3. We use (Composer)[https://getcomposer.org/] for package management, but you can modify the example to work without Composer.

+This example *does not answer* how to move the encrypted files from the web server to the file server.
+On \*nix, you might choose to move them with an `rsync --delete ...` command.
+On Windows, you could use WinSCP.
+Using an `authorized_keys` file, it's possible to create an automated job on either \*nix or Windows which could move these files over automatically.

 ### Create a Private/Public Key Pair